Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

 \subsection{Passive nematics with flow coupling}

 Having studied the expected BKT binding–unbinding sequence in the flow–decoupled system, we now reintroduce hydrodynamics to determine how coupling to fluid motion modifies the transition.
 With hydrodynamics, behavior depends on flow alignment.
-We contrast (i) non-aligning nematics ($\lambda=0$) with (ii) strain-rate--aligning nematics ($\lambda\neq 0$).
-We note that the qualitative picture for $\lambda\neq 0$ holds across all nonzero $\lambda$ we tested.
+We contrast (i) non-aligning nematics ($\lambda=0$) with (ii) strain-rate--aligning nematics ($\lambda\neq 0$). \done{We note that the BKT transition is violated for any regime where the director is coupled to strain flows, $\lambda \neq 0$, even for flow-tumbling regimes where there is no stable Leslie angle to the principal axis of flow deformation \cite{thijssen2020binding}.}